 Yet, he struggles with depression.
 He is unashamed to admit that he has to take antidepressants.
 It’s a good example of how success does not necessarily equal happiness.

 Kurt Cobain is still one of – if not the – biggest name in grunge music, even years after his passing.
 With Nirvana, he reached a level of success that only a handful of music bands ever get to reach.

 Yet, he suffered from depression up to the moment he committed suicide.

 In his case, the gap between success and happiness was surely widened by his drug use.
 Nonetheless, this is still a powerful example of how success doesn’t always equal happiness.

-Here’s an interesting video of an interview I found of Kurt Cobain while researching this topic:
+Here’s an interesting video of an interview I found with Kurt Cobain while researching this topic:

 3. Buzz Aldrin